tdecaluwe/node-edifact/README.md

 # node-edifact

-This package is not yet production ready!
 Currently supported functionality (also check the tests to find out what it can and can't do):

 * A stream parser reading UN/EDIFACT messages.
 * Providing parse events for segments (through the use of hooks).